StDoses72/Xutrix-ChessEngine/log.md

 # Xutrix-ChessEngine
 A self-developed chess engine

+2025/11/10

+Updated the function of isSquareAttacked by using Cython.
+But the problem is that the cython seems that can not be used in python 3.13

 2025/11/09

 Update the method of minimax.
 Choose the method of do a move, take snapshot, push the snapshot into stack, and undo the move by pop snapshot out from the stack to restore the board as well as the global variables.